Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Introduction

-To address these limitations, we propose \textbf{SkillNav}, a modular VLN framework that decomposes navigation learning into individual and reusable skills, enabling flexible re-composition and enhanced generalization in new environments~(as shown in Figure~\ref{fig:motivation_decompostion}).
+To address these limitations, we propose \textbf{SkillNav}, a modular VLN framework that decomposes navigation learning into individual and reusable skills, enabling flexible re-composition and enhanced generalization in new environments as shown in Figure~\ref{fig:motivation_decomposition}.
 Unlike prior methods that treat instruction execution as an end-to-end mapping from instructions directly to actions, SkillNav explicitly captures the compositional nature of navigation tasks.
 Furthermore, we introduce a novel Vision-Language Model (VLM)-based router that leverages multi-modal reasoning to dynamically select the most appropriate skill at each navigation step, conditioned on the current sub-instruction, visual observation, and historical actions.
 SkillNav not only improves interpretability by making the decision-making processes more transparent but also facilitates robust adaptation to diverse instructions and unseen visual environments.

 Specifically, we build on previous research~\citep{wang-etal-2024-navigating}, and identify a set of atomic skills required for effectively completing the VLN task.
 For each skill, we construct a dataset containing relevant instructions paired with corresponding visual observations, and fine-tune a dedicated agent on top of a strong VLN backbone.
-This process yields five specialized skill agents, each proficient in its designated capability.
-After obtaining these agents, we then integrate them into a unified framework to perform complex navigation tasks.
-Moreover, we introduce a temporal reordering module to generate chronologically ordered sub-goals, facilitating effective temporal reasoning during skill selection.
-Finally, we integrate a VLM-based router that dynamically identifies the next relevant sub-goal and selects the most suitable skill-based agent to execute the corresponding navigation action.
+This process yields five specialized skill agents, covering Direction Adjustment, Vertical Movement, Stop and Pause, Landmark Detection, and Area and Region Identification, each proficient in its designated capability.
+To orchestrate these specialized agents for complex navigation tasks, we introduce a VLM-based Action Router that operates in three distinct phases.
+First, a Temporal Reordering Module processes the natural language instruction to generate a chronologically ordered sequence of subgoals, resolving implicit temporal dependencies.
+Next, a Subgoal Localizer dynamically identifies the immediate objective by aligning the reordered plan with the agent's visual and action history.
+Finally, a Skill Router analyzes the active subgoal and context to select the most suitable expert agent to execute the next navigation action.